timpegg/stix-ruby-parser/README.md

 # stix-ruby-parser
-This is an attempt to parse stix files using ruby.
+This script parses files to keep track of EWINs.